 50 calories: replaced 1 oz cheddar cheese with 1 reduced fat cheese stick

-When the low fat food works as well as the high fat food to satisfy a craving
+Reduce the fat when it works as well as the high fat food to satisfy a craving.

-When the food will be combined with other ingredients
+Reduce the fat when the food will be combined with other ingredients.

 - Texture of lean meats can be promoted by using recipes containing wet ingredients such as vegetables and fruit to help retain moisture.